raspberrypilearning/hello-world-simplified/en/quiz1/question_1.md

  --- feedback ---

- That's correct, in Python `print` outputs messages to the screen.
-The text output is inside single quotes `'` , a comma separates the two items and provides a space, then the `world` variable is called, which stores the earth emoji 🌍🌎🌏, like in your project.
+ That's correct.
+In Python, `print()` outputs messages to the screen.
+The text output is inside single quotes `'`, a comma separates the two items and provides a space, and then the `world` variable is called, which stores the Earth emojis 🌍🌎🌏, like in your project.

  --- /feedback ---